sambitbhaumik/Pepper/README.md

 ## Overview

-Pepper was a Java-based virtual assistant that demonstrates the integration of speech recognition, natural language processing, text-to-speech synthesis, and hardware control.
-This project showcases a comprehensive implementation of human-computer interaction technologies
+Pepper was a Java-based virtual assistant that demonstrated the integration of speech recognition, natural language understanding, text-to-speech synthesis, and hardware control.

 ## 🚀 Key Features

 ### Core Functionality